tibormester/tibormester.github.io/README.md

 #### *Scaling Down and Focusing on Scope*

 Despite progress on the procedural RPG, I decided to scale down the project.
-I created a 2D Battle Royale game inspired by *League of Legends*, focusing on both combat and PVE elements.
-The core mechanics were simple but deep, and I quickly implemented a character controller, modular attack combos, projectile weapons, and status effects.
+I created a 2D Battle Royale game that is PvPvE inspired by *League of Legends*, focusing on both combat and PVE elements.
+The core mechanics were simple to code but allowed room for complexity.
+I quickly implemented a character controller, modular attack combos, projectile weapons, and status effects.

 ![Rogue Royale](https://github.com/tibormester/tibormester.github.io/blob/master/rogueRoyale.mov)

 #### *Multiplayer Rollback through ENet and Steam*

-Assuming multiplayer would be easy, I quickly ran into desync issues when testing two clients over Steam.
-To fix this, I implemented rollback net code, rewriting much of the networking code, but bugs persisted.
+I made a mistake in assuming that multiplayer would be easy.
+Although I got clients on the same machine to play through ENet, when using Steam to play across machines, I quickly ran into desync issues.
+To fix this, I implemented rollback net code, rewriting all of the code, but bugs persisted.

 ![Rogue Royale](https://github.com/tibormester/tibormester.github.io/blob/master/multiplayer2.mov)